Built for the chrome

 Memo Garamond — scholarly typography, EB Garamond body text, catalog-archive depth — is the primary recommendation for vintage camera collectors, Leica specialists, and CLA technicians publishing detailed service documentation.
 It renders teardown photography and test-roll galleries in the visual context that serious collectors expect from a credible camera reference.
 For CLA technicians and camera shops who prefer a higher-contrast presentation with a mechanical-grain aesthetic, Editorial Noir (high-contrast dark theme with serif display type — free on all plans) is a strong alternative.
 Both themes are free on all plans.
 See the full gallery at /themes.

-The vintage camera community produces some of the most technically precise documentation in any collecting field — the CLA technician who can rebuild a Leica III focal-plane shutter from memory and document the lubricant viscosity at each timing point, the Leica collector whose serial-number provenance research pins a body to a specific 1954 export batch, the film camera tester who runs systematic shutter-accuracy measurements across fifty different models and publishes the data in a format buyers can actually use.
+The vintage camera community produces some of the most technically precise documentation in any collecting field — the CLA technician who can rebuild a Leica III focal-plane shutter from memory and document the lubricant viscosity at each timing point, the Leica collector whose serial-number provenance research pins a body to a specific 1954 export batch, the film camera tester who runs systematic shutter-accuracy measurements across fifty different models.
 That knowledge has been scattered across forum threads that disappear after site migrations, in Facebook groups where high-resolution teardown photography gets compressed to thumbnails, in KEH listings where 'condition: LN-' tells you nothing about whether the rangefinder patch is accurate or the viewfinder mirror foam has been replaced.
 KEH gives you the sale channel.
 Rangefinder Forum gives you the community.
 VeloCMS gives you the platform to publish what you know about a specific camera — under your own domain, indexed for the community, with a member-only restoration log for the documentation that serious collectors pay to access.
-A Leica IIIf with a documented CLA and a test roll proving shutter accuracy deserves a publication format as serious as the camera itself.

 — VeloCMS founder